 The Seeker's Guide to Bufo alvarius

-The Sonoran Desert Toad (Bufo alvarius) has a magical secret: the venom it secretes from its glands, normally toxic to animals, can be dried and smoked to produce an intense psychedelic experience.
+Bufo alvarius, also known as the Sonoran Desert Toad, has a very special secret: the venom from its glands can be dried and smoked to induce some of the most intense psychedelic experiences known to us.

-Unusually for natural psychedelic substances, Bufo venom has no clear history of traditional shamanic use.
-Instead, it is popular in modern neo-shamanic rituals that take advantage of the short duration of its effects to provide people with a quick but intense mystical experience.
+Yet despite its powerful hallucinogenic effects, Bufo venom has no established history of traditional shamanic use.
+Instead, it is popular in modern neo-shamanic rituals that take advantage of the short duration of its effects to provide people with a quick but profound mystical experience.

-Bufo venom is not a harmless substance, and smoking it comes with a number of different risks.
+Smoking Bufo venom comes with a number of different risks.
 Irresponsible and negligent facilitation has already led to several deaths among psychedelic adventurers and seekers of personal healing.

 Table of Contents